roc-streaming/roc-toolkit/docs/sphinx/development/guidelines.rst

 * develop - Unstable branch where all actual development happens.
 From time to time it is considered ready and merged into the master branch.

-* Custom branches may be created for large work-in-progress features to avoid breaking develop for a long time.
+* Custom branches may be created for large work-in-progress features to avoid breaking the develop branch for a long time.

-History is always kept linear in master and develop branches.
+History is always kept linear in the master and develop branches.
 Not fast-forward merges are not allowed.

 Commits
 -------